January 16, 2017

 Sears Concord.

-Mayme and Leonard Parker received the mortgage from Sears Roebuck in December 1932.
+Mayme and Leonard Parker received a mortgage from Sears Roebuck in December 1932.
 They paid $10,000 for the house.
-Leonard was a factory manager.
-They moved out around 1942.
+Leonard worked as a factory manager, and the couple lived here until around 1942.

-Next door to the Concord is a Plymouth model from Sears.
+Next door to the Concord stands a Plymouth model from Sears.

 148 E. Main St., Cary.